dhirenshumsher/greenbird-configuration/README.md

 - Cross pollination of Spring property placeholder values and `Environment` properties.
 - Visibility of loaded components and configuration properties through logging and JMX.
 - Automatic loading of configuration and Spring definitions for all dependencies that are using greenbird-configuration.
+- Transparent support for the Mule and Camel frameworks with the [mule-configuration] and [camel-configuration] extensions.

 Part of the [greenbird] Open Source Java [projects].